r-gal/CNC/README.md

 How to use

-Program is prepared to use on dedicated HArdware, Schematic and PCB lauout is available in BCP directory.
+Program is prepared to use on dedicated Hardware, Schematic and PCB layout in KiCad format is available in PCB directory.